TomoLabs/feesplit/README.md

   OVERVIEW:

-TomoLabs introduces the first on-chain system where real-world style group debt is repaid passively through DEX trading activity using programmable Uniswap v4 Hooks.
+TomoLabs introduces a first-of-its-kind on-chain system where real-world group debt is repaid passively through DEX trading activity using programmable Uniswap v4 Hooks.
 Instead of relying on deadlines, reminders, or manual transfers, financial settlement is embedded directly into live market liquidity.
 This creates a new DeFi primitive: **Debt as a Function of Trading Volume** — where every swap becomes a settlement event.

          ✨ Live Hook on Ethereum • ⚙️ Powered by Uniswap v4 Hooks • 🔗 EigenLayer Restaking Integrated